Yagan Usi Territorial Museum

-The Martin Gusinde Anthropological Museum (Museo Antropológico Martín Gusinde) is an anthropology museum in Puerto Williams, Isla Navarino, in southern Chile.
+The Yagan Usi Territorial Museum (Museo Territorial Yagan Usi) (formerly known as the Martin Gusinde Anthropological Museum) is an anthropology museum in Puerto Williams, Isla Navarino, in southern Chile.
 It is the southernmost museum of the world.
 The museum hosts artifacts, maps and photographs related to the 10,000-year history of the Yahgan people, as well as European settlers since the 19th century.
 Samples of local flora and fauna are also displayed, as well as photographs and text from the founding of Puerto Williams.

 History

 Before the museum was founded, archaeological materials from the island's coastal areas as well as objects of historical interest were collected and exhibited in then-Mixed School N°3 of Puerto Williams.